ShuliZ/Cardiologist-Web-Application/README.md

 ### Vision:

+According to [CDC](https://www.cdc.gov/heartdisease/facts.htm), heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.
+About 659,000 people in the United States die from heart disease each year—that’s 1 in every 4 deaths.
 This product is an online heart disease diagnosis system.
-It could systematically check patient symptoms, help identify heart disease, and generate health reports.
-One the one hand, this product helps patients to save time and cost for general doctor consultation; on the other hand, it also improves health outcomes and medical resources allocations.
+It could systematically process patient symptoms, help identify heart disease, and generate health reports.
+This product saves patients time and cost for general doctor consultation, and improves health outcomes and medical resources allocations.

 ### Mission: